-If you have an grinder that is part of your espresso machine, Take the grinder top off as you will clean this separately later.
-If you are not sure how to do that, you can check the instructions as the method might differ from one model to another but its very simple.
+If you have a grinder that is part of your espresso machine, Take the grinder top off as you will clean this separately later.
+If you are not sure how to do that, you can check the instructions as the method might differ from one model to another but it’s very simple.

 Step 2.
 Remove the Portafilter Screen

 Wipe off any existing residue that you see on your coffee machine.
 Then remove the filter screen from you portafilter as there is oil residue that builds up with each shot of espresso pulled.
 You can use a kitchen towel to do that easily.

 Step 3.
 Soak the Portafilter Screen